anniekli/anniekli.github.io/_posts/2020-12-4-practicing-music.md

 And this is one week of my practice notes:
 ![Music journal](/assets/music-journal.jpg)

+### 5. Know when to take a break.

+This is probably the most important thing to remember when creating a practice schedule, but is often also the most overlooked.
+Practicing can often be very taxing, both physically and mentally (and if you're just playing mindlessly through your repertoire, you're probably not doing it right).
+It is so crucial to know when you are at your limit, and it is absolutely ok if you need to take a break and skip practicing for a day.
+Not being able to practice for one day does not mean you are a failure or you are falling behind.
+Especially in times like now, when stress levels are high and mental health is steadily decreasing, make sure you are not pushing yourself too hard.
+It's important to practice, but it's even more important to value your own health first.

 Now, these methods are not fail-safe.
 I use all of these and I still sometimes find myself struggling to find the motivation to practice.
-Essentially, it all comes down to you and your willingness to put in the work and practice.
+Essentially, it all comes down to you and your willingness to put in the work.
 But I hope that these ideas will help you along the way.